Marlborough House: Construction

 In its original form Marlborough House had just two storeys.
 This illustration of c.1750 shows the garden front.

-In 1708, John Churchill, 1st Duke of Marlborough was granted a 50-year lease of the site from the Crown Estate at a low rent from Queen Anne, which beforehand had been partly occupied by the pheasantry adjoining St. James's Palace, and partly by the gardens of Henry Boyle, Queen Anne's Secretary of State.
+In 1708, John Churchill, 1st Duke of Marlborough was granted a 50-year lease from Queen Anne, at a low rent from the Crown Estate, of a site that had beforehand been partly occupied by the pheasantry adjoining St. James's Palace, and partly by the gardens of Henry Boyle, Queen Anne's Secretary of State.
 The Duke left his wife entirely in charge of the design and building of Marlborough House; she wanted her new home to be "strong, plain and convenient and good".
 The architect Christopher Wren and his son of the same name designed a two-story brick building with rusticated stone quoins that was completed in 1711.
 The stonework and ornamentation were built by Edward Strong the Younger a friend of Christopher Wren the Younger.
 The Duke purchased the bricks cheaply in Holland while on campaign, and had them transported to England as ballast in the empty troop ships on their return journeys from depositing British troops.
 Throughout the building process, the Duchess kept a close watch on even the smallest details and quarreled with the Wrens over the contractors they had hired.
 This led John Vanbrugh to joke that the Duchess had "the direction in chief to herself, with Sir Christopher Wren as her Deputy Surveyor."
 Eventually she dismissed the Wrens and took control of the design herself.

 In 1727, Sarah's political rival Sir Robert Walpole purchased the lot between Marlborough House and Pall Mall through his protégé Thomas Ripley, reputedly to deny the Duchess a direct entrance onto Pall Mall.
 Wren had designed and built a gateway arch and screen in the front courtyard with this entrance in mind, which survives as a grotto.
 Still intent on an entrance from Pall Mall, in 1729 the Duchess leased four houses to the west and had them demolished to create a "poky" diagonal entrance.

-In the 1770s, the 4th Duke of Marlborough hired the architect Sir William Chambers to add a third storey to the house and architectural details like new ceilings and chimneypieces.
+In the 1770s, George Spencer, 4th Duke of Marlborough hired the architect Sir William Chambers to add a third storey to the house and architectural details like new ceilings and chimneypieces.